עִבְרִית בִּתְּנוּעָה

 • Based on novelty, using language in many ways – Students are surprised by unexpected or unusual commands.
 Ideally, they should not be able to anticipate the teacher’s next steps.

 • Systematic – New terms are introduced in a carefully controlled way.
-In Hebrew Through Movement, teachers choose the vocabulary of movement (“stand up and sit down”), as well as vocabulary that students encounter in the synagogue and in Jewish living.
+In Hebrew Through Movement sessions, children learn vocabulary that gets them moving (“stand up and sit down”), as well as words and phrases that students encounter in the synagogue and in Jewish life.

 ...
 ABOUT THE VERB FORM